gruntwork-io/docs/_docs-sources/library/overview/modules.md

 ## When to use a building block module

-Building block modules are fairly generic by design, so you don’t typically deploy a single building block module directly.
+Building block modules are fairly generic by design, so you won't typically deploy a single building block module directly.
 Instead, you write code that combines the building block modules you need for a specific use case.

 For example, one building block module might deploy the control plane for Kubernetes and a separate building block module could deploy worker nodes; you may need to combine both modules together to deploy a Kubernetes cluster.